moq-wg/moq-transport/draft-ietf-moq-transport.md

 increase latency over additional hops.
 To mitigate this, a relay SHOULD read and write stream data out of order subject to flow control limits.
 See section 2.2 in {{QUIC}}.

-# Version and Extension Negotiation {#version-negotiation}

-Endpoints use the exchange of SETUP messages to negotiate the MOQT version and any extensions to use.

-The client indicates the MOQT versions it supports in its SETUP message (see
-{{message-setup}}).
-It also includes the union of all Setup Parameters
-{{setup-params}} required for a handshake by any of those versions.

-Within any MOQT version, clients request the use of extensions by adding SETUP parameters corresponding to that extension.
-No extensions are defined in this document.

-The server replies with a SETUP message that indicates the chosen version, includes all parameters required for a handshake in that version, and parameters for every extension requested by the client that it supports.

-New versions of MOQT MUST specify which existing extensions can be used with that version.
-New extensions MUST specify the existing versions with which they can be used.

-If a given parameter carries the same information in multiple versions, but might have different optimal values in those versions, there SHOULD be separate SETUP parameters for that information in each version.

 # Messages {#message}